 Protein

-Pasta can be a good source of protein, especially the Explore Cuisine and the Eco Organics ranges, which have around 45g per 100g.
-The rest ranged from 3.4g per 100g, to 11.2g per 100g.
+Pasta can be a good source of protein.
+Some can have around 45g per 100g while most will range from 3.4g per 100g, to 11.2g per 100g.
 For the lower-protein pastas, add fish, chicken, meat, tofu or beans to increase the protein in your meal.
 Regular wheat pasta has around 12-14g protein per 100g.
 We recommend choosing gluten-free pasta with 10g or more protein per 100g.

 Fibre